cakephp/docs/en/orm/validation.rst

 Validation is meant for forms and request data.
 This means that validation rule sets can assume things about the structure of a form and validate fields not in the schema of the database.
-Validation assumes strings or arrays are passed since that is what is received from any request::
+Validation assumes strings or array are passed since that is what is received from any request::

     // In src/Model/Table/UsersTable.php